 Skip to main content

 The richest food experiences in Fjord Norway await in the far south-west of Norway.
-You can experience the food capital of Norway, Stavanger, on this trip, a city that boasts the only two-star Michelin restaurant in the country and a wealth of decent alternatives.
+You can experience the food capital of Norway, Stavanger, on this trip.
+The city boasts several restaurants with MICHELIN Stars, one being a three-star restaurant.
+There is also an abundance of decent restaurant alternatives.
 See the dramatic Lysefjord from a boat and visit the idyllic village Jelsa beside the sea before heading up to Røldal and turning down to Sauda on the fantastic Norwegian Scenic Route Ryfylke.

 1. Stavanger